“All right, let’s not panic. I’ll make the money by selling one of my livers. I can get by with one.”

 If you have a significant amount of debt relative to your income or to your net worth, then you are going to have a lot of trouble getting to a comfortable retirement if you don’t address the situation immediately.
 Credit cards are Monkey Brain’s favorite currency because he can have it all right now.
 He can leave the future you to mop up the mess while he gets to stack the bananas high in the cage.

-You’ll get to be confident in your retirement when you’re buying assets that grow in value and you take actions which increase your income.
+You’ll get to be confident in your retirement when you’re buying assets that grow in value and you take actions that increase your income.
 You won’t get to be confident in your retirement by accumulating a house full of stuff which will one day make for a great episode of American Pickers.
 Crap decomposes (and stinks).
 Assets grow.

 Smart people get into debt all of the time.
-Smart people know they should spend less than they make and save more for retirement and get a plan and stick to it, but they don’t.
+Smart people know they should spend less than they make and save more for retirement get a plan and stick to it, but they don’t.

 It’s easy to take such an approach to willful blindness and just accept the narrative.
 The media tells us something, so it must be true.
 Believe everything you read on the Internet.
 Thus, we fall into lockstep behind everyone else who parrots the beliefs that living a good life is only reserved for the rich and the people who have some sort of “in” into the system and that it’s not for the rest of us.